Vanilla Sweet Cream Cold Brew Recipe (Better Than Starbucks)

 • Don’t freeze (will separate when thawed)

+Can I use instant coffee instead of cold brew?
 You can, but it won’t taste the same.
-Instant coffee dissolved in cold water lacks the smooth, low-acid flavor of proper cold brew.
-If you’re short on time, consider our best instant coffee recommendations, but true cold brew is worth the wait.
+Instant dissolved in cold water doesn’t have the smooth, low-acid quality that cold brew does.
+If you’re short on time, check the best instant coffee options, but honestly cold brew is worth the overnight wait for this specific drink.

 The Bottom Line